James Allan Gash

 After majoring in finance at Abilene Christian University, Professor Gash continued his education at Pepperdine University School of Law.
 As a law student, he finished first in his class and served as the editor-in-chief of the Pepperdine Law Review.

 During his first year of law school, Professor Gash decided that his career goal would be to return to teach at Pepperdine where his passion for the law was ignited and his spiritual life was enriched by the faculty, administration, and community.
-He teaches Torts, Evidence, and Legal Ethics.
+He teaches Torts, Evidence, and International Human Rights.
 Over the past seven years he has devoted himself to advancing the rule of law in developing countries, including traveling to Uganda more than twenty times with Pepperdine students and alumni to assist that country in its justice reform efforts.
+Gash directs Pepperdine's Sudreau Global Justice Program.

 Professor Gash is a member of the California bar and, is admitted to practice before the United States Supreme Court, the Fifth Circuit Court of Appeals, and the US District Court for the Central District of California.